oliverjam/learn-promises/README.md

 Open `workshop/request.js` in your editor.
 Edit the `request` function so that it no longer takes the `cb` argument.
 It should instead return a promise that resolves with the fetched JSON data or rejects with an error.

 You can run `npm test` to start the test runner.
-It will be failing at first—your job is to make it pass.
+It will be failing at first (`TypeError: Cannot read property 'then' of undefined`).
+Your job is to make it pass.

 ### Task 2